I am 7 years old. My mother has signed me up for a drama class. We are presenting a Christmas story. I stand up straight and proud – an begin:

 These women had maybe an hour of sleep at night, so the class was where they caught up on their sleep.
 I failed my evaluation of my first class because I tried to follow the written script.
 I soon discovered that written scripts weren’t working for me as they brought me back to that 7-year-old girl reciting her script, only to get shut down.

+I was not about to be another poor evaluation, so I looked to my strengths and decided to transform the way I let the classes.
 I created jeopardy like-games and introduced interactive role-playing.
 They loved this — and stayed awake all the way through the course.
 I got great results and was asked to help other Platoon Officers to do the same.
 Grandma was silenced once more.

-my leadership roles, gradually changing my feelings about speaking in public.
+Over time, I began to own my leadership roles, gradually changing my feelings about speaking in public.
 Accordingly, I changed my actions to find a style that fit me and that seemed to resonate with my audiences.
 What worked for me was NOT to memorize my speeches or training sessions; rather to create an outline with key points and questions to guide me through the subject without being rigidly fixed to a script.

 As a result, I regularly received standing ovations and top marks on evaluations.
 My participants learned how to prepare to step into their career with confidence, and benefited from the power, strength, and leadership I clearly demonstrated.